 Find The Safe Space You Need

 Find ways to allow yourself the space and the time to move through your grief and loss until you are ready to relate again with those who have passed.
 This post contains my words, the way that works for me in grief and loss.
 You will have your own words and your own ways.
 If you would like to come and be with 2/3 other people in a creative colour workshop click this link.
-From now until the end of December there is 20% off when you book through my website.
-This discount is automatically applied at checkout.

 When Darkness Falls